GuangxiangZhu/GEM/README.md

 	 	 BayesParaSelect(beginpara,endpara,real_volume)

-    beginpara & endpara: Select parameters in the range of [beginpara, endpara].
+    beginpara and endpara: Select parameters in the range of [beginpara, endpara].
 Default is [5E8, 5E16].

     real_volume: Real volume of the chromatin.
 If you do not have the priori information of the real volume, you can set real_volume -1 to use the estimated value provided by GEM.

-    Note that, the parameter selection is time-consuming.
-Fortunately, the default setting is enough in general, which was argued in the paper of GEM.
+    Condiering that the parameter selection is time-consuming, parameter selection is not always necessary.
+Fortunately, the default setting is enough in general, which is argued in the paper of GEM.

 ## NOTES
 This software was developed and tested on MATLAB R2010b/R2014b/2016a and Windows/Linux operating systems.